fede183/notes/NotesAWS.md

 ## AWS Elastic Beanstalk

-With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:
+You provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

 - Adjust capacity
 - Load balancing